 Your plumbing isn’t the only source of a potential leak, of course.
 Water can from outside just as easily, often through the roof of the home.
 Perhaps a recent storm has damaged or dislodged a tile or flashing in the roof, allowing the rain to trickle its way inside.
 Perhaps debris, twigs, and leaves have been building up in the gutters, redirecting water beneath your roofing.
 If you spot any drips or mold growing from above, then the best thing to do is to check the attic and roof and hire a professional for a fix if necessary.

-Act quick on mold and water damage
+Act quickly on mold and water damage

 If a leak has been allowed to cause extensive damage, then it can a lot of a hassle to take on.
 If you’re not thorough in eliminating mold and water damage from the home, then it can just as easily start spreading once again.
 This is especially true of mold.
 A mold remediation will ensure that any and all items affected by mold are removed from the home.
 This includes replacing things like drywall, moldy wood, and parts of the home, but also furniture and household items that have been infested.
 Mold isn’t just unpleasant smelling, it’s a serious danger to your health, able to cause and exacerbate respiratory issues like asthma and pneumonia.
-Act on it quick for the sake of your family.
+Act on it quickly for the sake of your family.

 Make sure that you’re covered

 To reduce the costs that leaks could force on you down the line, it’s wise to make sure that your home insurance policy takes them into account.
 You want to ensure that your policy covers weather damage, flooding, water backups, overflows, and sudden discharges.
 However, don’t assume that you’re covered, make the check and see for yourself.
 It’s also worth noting that you might not be able to file a water damage claim for slow leaks.
 Few insurers cover this risk, so you have to take on the task of detecting and acting on things like plumbing leaks yourself.
-Either way, you do need insurance if you don’t want to be covering for water damage and mold remediation yourself.
+Either way, you do need insurance if you don’t want to be covered for water damage and mold remediation yourself.

 The one thing you shouldn’t do when you sense a leak, whether you spot new mold, see a drip, or have a new puddle to clean up, is to ignore it.
 The sources of those leaks, even if they only seem temporary or minor, are going to keep getting worse if you don’t handle it.